The Community Development division oversees activities that are funded through the US Department of Housing and Urban Development (HUD).

 After the meetings, staff took the recommendations from the GRC and included them in the Annual Action Plan (AAP) for Program Year (PY) 2022-23.
 Staff sought input from the public on the AAP during the formal public comment period which ran from March 31, 2022-May 2, 2022.

 On May 3, 2022, staff brought the plan to the City Council for consideration, with contingencies outlined in the event funding allocations were higher or lower than estimated.
 Funding allocations were provided by the US Department of Housing & Urban Development on May 13th.
 Staff updated the plan according to the contingencies approved by Council and submitted the AAP to HUD for review and subsequent approval.

-Future 5th Year Annual Action Plan
+Current 5th Year Annual Action Plan